 Functional, light, and very user-friendly, this torque wrench will work like a charm.
 It’s great for lug bolts, suspension, and replacing brakes.
 It weighs only 6.5 pounds and is 26 inches long, 3 inches wide, and 2.5 inches tall.

-- After each use, you need to unload the torque to the minimum settings in order to maintain the calibration
+- Cons: After each use it’s important to unload the torque to the minimum settings in order to maintain the calibration.

 When it comes to digital models, this is our favorite.
 It has the most applications, and it requires no guesswork.
 Its LCD screen makes readings effortless, while the buttons that let you choose whether you want foot-pounds or Newton meters are super-simple to use.
 The screen always shows values in real time, so it’s not something you need to think about.